Angle Tarn (Patterdale)

 Angle Tarn is a tarn in Cumbria, England, within the Lake District National Park, about a mile north-east of Hartsop.
 Located at an altitude of 479 m, the lake has an area of 5.9 ha, measures 385 by 260 m, with a maximum depth of 9 m.
 The lake is very distinctive in that it resembles a fish hook in shape.
 It contains two rocky islets and a small broken peninsula.
 It is located on the Angletarn Pikes, which are named after it.

-This should not be confused with Angle Tarn (Langstrath), a smaller lake with the same name about 18.5 km to the north-east near Bowfell, also within the Lake District National Park.
+This should not be confused with Angle Tarn (Langstrath), a smaller lake with the same name about 18.5 km to the northeast near Bowfell, also within the Lake District National Park.

 Angle Tarn is a popular spot for overnight wild camping, especially on weekends and in the summer months.
 The tarn has been described by Alfred Wainwright as among the best of Lakeland tarns.